trebisky/Callan/README.md

--- hd2 - driver for the hard drive controller after I get good RAM card -- uart - improved serial IO for interaction with python script -- hd3 - hopefully the final hd driver and contents extraction
+-- hd2 - driver for the hard drive controller after I get good RAM card -- uart - improved serial IO for interaction with python script -- hd3 - hopefully the final hd driver and contents extraction -- mfm - the mfm_dump tool to dump tracks from a Gesswein transitions file